fastrgv/AdaVenture/README.md

 * Laptop friendly controls;  supports Mac Retina displays in high DPI mode.
 * Serves as an example of modern OpenGL programming in Ada or C++ using GLSL 330 and shaders.
 * The Ada bindings to OpenGL & SDL2 in this app are usable as a standalone library for most any modern Ada graphics project.
-* Currenly, the game has two easy campaigns:  Greece or Crete.
+* Currenly, the game has two easy campaigns:  Sparta or Crete.
 So there is not yet any reset capability...you must replay from the beginning if you die.
 You select the desired campaign at the beginning of the game.
 * To change the appearance of the avatar, simply download your favorite MineCraft Skin, rename it to "skin.png" and put it into the ./data/ directory.
 You should probably backup the current skin before you do this, in case of trouble.
 See http://www.minecraftskins.net/.
 See also ./data/avatars/ for a small [untested] selection.